 The first concern with a lower concentration of bait will be the efficacy.
 PelGar has carried out extensive field trials on the 25ppm baits in the UK, this data has been used to submit for the UK authorisations and in reality shows very little difference to 50ppm trials carried out previously.
 However, the key to any rodent control campaign is to use a top quality bait, site enough bait points and top them up regularly.

 As a result of these changes it is recommended that all rodenticide users get certified.
-A number of courses are available and the most straightforward of these is an online portal commissioned by Mole Valley Farmers.
-There is a plethora of information on rodent control which is free to access and should be read prior to taking LANTRA’s online multiple choice exam (at a cost of £60).
-On successful completion a certificate on competence is sent out in the post which will allow the purchase and use of professional rodenticide packs.
-Visit www.molevalleytraining.com for more information and to enter the training portal.
+A number of courses are available and the most straightforward of these is an online course available through the awarding body Lantra.
+This consists of three parts each containing an informative section followed by an assessment.
+On successful completion a certificate of competence is awarded which will allow the purchase and use of professional rodenticide packs.
+Visit http://elearning.lantra.co.uk/search/12 for more information and to access the Rodent Control on Farms course.”

 For more information and advice please speak to a Suitably Qualified Person in store.